 Ashland man takes on telemarketers

-An unemployed Ashland man has filed a lawsuit against Arizona companies that left him multiple auto-dialed recorded messages for employment websites, despite his registry on the Do Not Call list.
+An unemployed Ashland man has filed a lawsuit against Arizona companies who left him multiple auto-dialed recorded messages for employment websites, despite his registry on the Do Not Call list.

 Jeff Madsen of the 1000 block of Pleasant Way filed a complaint Thursday against Vibrant Web, VW Hosting Service and Explosive Hosting, all based in Phoenix, Ariz., alleging the companies violated federal telemarketing laws and Oregon consumer protection laws, according to court documents filed in U.S. District Court in Medford.